yanivmichaelis/simon/README.md

 #Simon memory game!

-Written in react as an educational project for everyone to code and play.
+Written in React as an educational project for everyone to code and play.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts